Vitamin K2 and Calcium Metabolism

 The Risks of Calcium and Vitamin D Supplementation without Vitamin K2

-In the last three clinical trials, it was found that people who took calcium and vitamin D supplements without also taking vitamin K2 had a 50% increased chance of suffering from heart attacks.
-That's quite an eye-opener.
+When people who took calcium and vitamin D supplements without also taking vitamin K2, they have a 50% increased chance of suffering from heart attacks.

 This is because when there isn't enough vitamin K2 in the body, calcium doesn't get efficiently transported to our bones where it belongs.